polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ## Abstract and learning objectives

-In this hands-on lab you will setup and configure SAP NetWeaver on Azure infrastructure as a service component.
-You will setup identity management, Scale-Out File Server (SOFS), NetWeaver application and database tiers and configure them all in a domain.
-You will then setup high-availability by configuring failover clustering for the SAP ASCS servers.
-Finally, you will configure the database tier with Always-On Availability Groups and configure the NetWeaver application servers for redundancy and enhanced monitoring.
+In this hands-on lab you will setup and configure SAP NetWeaver by using a combination of Azure Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) components.
+You will setup identity management by using Azure Active Directory Domain Services (Azure AD DS), file sharing by using Azure Files service, NetWeaver application and database tiers by using Azure virtual machines (VMs) and integrate them with Active Directory.
+You will then setup high-availability for SAP ASCS components hosted on Azure VMs by configuring failover clustering.
+Finally, you will configure the database tier with Always-On Availability Groups and configure the NetWeaver application servers for redundancy.

-At the end of the hands-on-lab, you will be better able to deploy SAP on Azure infrastructure components, configure SAP NetWeaver ASCS servers, configure SAP NetWeaver database servers, and configure SAP NetWeaver Application servers.
+As you step through the hands-on-lab, you will learn how to optimize deployment of SAP on Azure, including configuration of SAP NetWeaver ASCS servers, SAP NetWeaver database servers, and SAP NetWeaver Application servers.

 ## Overview

-Contoso has asked you to develop a process of provisioning a highly available, Windows Server 2016-based SAP NetWeaver deployment on Azure, with SAP Advanced Business Application Programming (ABAP) stack and SQL Server 2017 as the database tier.
+Contoso has asked you to develop a process of provisioning a highly available, Windows Server 2019-based SAP NetWeaver deployment on Azure, with SAP Advanced Business Application Programming (ABAP) stack and SQL Server 2017 as the database tier.
 To provide high-availability of the ABAP SAP Central Services (ASCS) components, you will implement an instance of a failover cluster.
-The ASCS component will leverage a Storage Spaces Direct (S2D) cluster, providing support for highly-available shared storage hosting the sapmnt share.
+The ASCS component will leverage Azue Files to host highly-available sapmnt share.
 To provide high-availability of the database tier, you will implement an instance of SQL Server Always-On Availability Group.
 In both cases, you will use a Cloud Witness quorum, introduced in Windows Server 2016 Failover Clustering.
 All Azure VMs will be using managed disks.
-To streamline deployment, you will take advantage of Azure Resource Manager templates and Windows PowerShell scripts.
+To streamline deployment, you will take advantage of Azure Resource Manager templates and PowerShell scripts.

 ## Solution architecture